BIG-RAT/dru/README.md

 Provides the option to back-up a device record before updating it.
 Note this is not a full back-up of all the device attributes but rather attributes we can change; name, asset tag, site, location attributes...
 Backups are stored in:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```~/Library/Application\ Support/dru/backups``` <br>
 and can be dropped back into the app to restore values.<br>
-The backup folder can quickly be accessed from either tne menu bar (View --> Backups) or by using command + B.
+The backup folder can quickly be accessed from either tne menu bar (View --> Backups) or by using command + B.<br>

+Log information can be accessed from the menu bar (View --> Logs) or by pressing command + L.<br>

 Preview potential changes on individual records before committing them.
 You can go to a particular device by either entering a serial number in the find field or entering a record number (line number of the device from the imported data) in the Go To field.<br>
 ![alt text](./images/dru.preview.png "preview")<br>